Fire piston: Southeast Asia and Madagascar

 The antiquity of the fire piston in Southeast Asia is unknown, but it definitely pre-dated the Austronesian colonization of Madagascar (c.
 100–500 AD).
 It was one of the early definite proofs linking Madagascar with a Southeast Asian origin.

 The principles governing fire pistons were also used to construct Southeast Asian piston bellows with bamboo.
 These piston bellows could pump sufficient air into a furnace to produce temperatures high enough to melt metal, which led to the independent development of sophisticated bronze and iron metallurgy in Southeast Asia starting at around 1500 BC.
 Particularly in the development of bronze gongs (e.g. from the Dong Son culture) that were then exported in the ancient maritime trade networks of Southeast Asia.
 These piston-bellows reached as far as Madagascar prior to European contact.
 The bamboo piston-bellows technology was also adopted early by the Chinese, replacing the indigenous Chinese leather-bellows technology completely.
+Piston bellows were also introduced to Japan.

 Whether the European fire pistons were influenced by the Southeast Asian fire pistons was a matter of debate.
 But Balfour (1908) and Fox (1969) have demonstrated convincingly that the European fire pistons were independently discovered via air guns.
 Fox, however, tries to argue that the Southeast Asian fire pistons were introduced from Europe, but this is rejected as unconvincing by other scholars.
 The presence of derivative piston-bellows technology and the existence of fire pistons even in isolated and widely separated cultures, like the Kachin of northern Burma and the Igorot of highland Luzon, makes it definitely known that Southeast Asian fire pistons existed long before the European versions.